 - And, sometimes, Acidity or pH.

 Some male at-home fertility kits only measure sperm count, the number of sperm that can be found in the semen ejaculated during an orgasm and an important factor in male fertility.
 Other kits only measure if sperm are present in the semen or not.
+To compare and contrast, we have reviewed other male fertility kits as well.

 There are also at-home kits that are meant to work with a smartphone and use the smartphone’s camera to video the sperm sample.
 Often, companies will offer a separate device that attaches to your phone for measuring sperm concentration and movement, a method comparable to what fertility clinics might do.